 After the soldiers left, we walked around the house.
 There was a terrible mess.
 Everything was scattered all over the floor.
 I was especially sad that they broke fifteen sets of glass table and cookware that we were given as presents after my husband had surgery.
 They broke picture frames and tore the upholstery on the sofas.
 None of us could sleep after they left, including the children.
 I spent the rest of the night tidying up and cleaning.

-2 August 2018, the home of Jalal and Fadwa Ibreighith, parents of six children between the ages of 7 and 18:
+2 August 2018, the home of Jalal and Fadwa Breighith, parents of six children between the ages of 7 and 18:

 On 2 August 2018, at around 3:00 A.M., soldiers raided the family’s home.
 In their testimonies, members of the family described that night.

-Jalal Ibreighith (48), a secretary at a school in Hebron, related:
+Jalal Breighith (48), a secretary at a school in Hebron, related:

 I was woken by loud banging on the front door and realized it was soldiers.
 I opened the door and in the meantime, my wife and our five daughters woke up too.